 By the 1918-1919 winter season, Emily Sever had been joined at 376 Marlborough by her nurse, Miss Madeline Georgina Revell.

 Emily Sever and Madeline Revell continued to live at 376 Marlborough during the 1923-1924 winter season.
-By the early 1920s, and possibly before, Emily Sever maintained a summer home in Newport.
-She was living there in 1924 and 376 Marlborough was temporarily the home of Mrs. Susan (Jackson) Williams, the widow of real estate trustee Ralph Blake Williams.
+By the early 1920s, and possibly before, Emily Sever also maintained a home in Newport.
+She was living there in 1924 and 376 Marlborough was temporarily the home of Susan (Jackson) Williams, the widow of real estate trustee Ralph Blake Williams.
 She had lived at 459 Beacon in 1923.
 She also maintained homes in Cohasset and Dover, Massachusetts.
 She moved from 376 Marlborough by 1925 and by 1926 was living at 431 Beacon.

-Emily Sever and Madeline Revell lived at at 376 Marlborough during thr 1924-1925 winter season.
+Emily Sever and Madeline Revell lived at at 376 Marlborough during the 1924-1925 winter season.
 Emily Sever died in July of 1925 in Newport.

 376 Marlborough was not listed in the 1926 Blue Book.

-During the 1926-1927 winter season, 376 Marlborough was the home of Warwick Greene.
+During the 1926-1927 winter season, 376 Marlborough was the home of Warwick Greene, a bachelor.
 He previously had lived at 80 Pinckney.
 He was president of the New England Oil Refining Company and formerly had been director of public works in the Philippines (until 1916) and then director of the War Relief Commission of the Rockefeller Foundation.
 By 1927, he had moved to 30 Allston.

-Caroline Lawrence married April of 1930 to Frederick Shattuck Whiteside, a textile mill executive, and they continued to live at 376 Marlborough.
-Her sisters and brother continued to live with them.
+Caroline Lawrence married April of 1930 to Frederick Shattuck Whiteside, a textile mill executive.
+After their marriage, they lived at 376 Marlborough with her sisters and brother.
 They all continued to live there during the 1932-1933 winter season, but moved thereafter.
 By 1935, the Whitesides were living in Cambridge.